MS in Accountancy

-The new curriculum starting Spring 2007 was designed for students with an undergraduate degree in business administration with a concentration in accounting.
+The curriculum was designed for students with an undergraduate degree in business administration with a concentration in accounting.

-Students with a Bachelors degree in a field other than business administration with a concentration in accounting may be required to take additional 24 units of preparatory courses.
+Students with a Bachelors degree in a field other than business administration with a concentration in accounting may be required to take the following preparatory courses.

-Students, within their first year of study, must demonstrate proficiency in calculus and software applications.
+Students, within their first year of study, must demonstrate proficiency in calculus.
 The courses below or equivalent coursework must be completed with grades of at least a "C" (2.0).